-One of the key parts of driving is being aware of your surroundings and we do this by checking our mirrors (and blinds spots).
+Up there with ensuring your car is safe to drive, and having the right insurance in place, one of the most important parts of safe driving and avoiding accidents is being aware of your surroundings.
+We do this by checking our mirrors (and blind spots).
 Between 2017 – 2018, checking mirrors when changing direction came in 2nd of the top 10 reasons as to why people failed their driving test.
 Insufficient observation at junctions and not using mirrors effectively when changing direction accounted for 368,047 test failures during this time* – that’s a lot of people not passing for something really simple – but don’t worry, we’re here to help!

 In this episode of the Driving Instructor Masterclass, Chris Bensted is going to talk you through mirror observations – giving you top tips and advice on checking those mirrors to ensure you aren’t marked down for this on your test.
 Check out his handy video below!